 Working as an auto mechanic in Oklahoma may require you to have obtained a certification from the National Institute of Automatic Service Excellence.
 When obtaining this, you can choose a specialist area that you want to focus on, which can be anything from engine repair to brakes.
 You'll need 2 years of work experience or a year of experience and the relevant education to obtain this certificate.
 And, if you choose to undertake the certificate in all areas you can become an ASE Master Technician (obtaining the certificate in vehicle diesel engines isn't required to do this).

-Schools for Automotive Mechanics in Oklahoma
+Resources for Auto Mechanics in Oklahoma